 Option Descrption installed in dm Server.
 Use this command if you have changed the contents of the configuration artifact, and you want to make this information known to dm Server and the associated bundle. uninstall name [version] Uninstalls the specified configuration artifact and make it completely unavailable to dm Server.
 Although you must specify the name of the configuration artifact, its version is optional unless you have multiple versions of the configuration artifact installed.
-Use the config list command to view all configuration artifacts and versions currently installed in dm Server.
-Stopping the configuration removes it from dm Server's list of deployed artifacts and it will not show up when you perform a config list.
+Use the configuration artifacts and versions currently installed in dm Server.
+Stopping the configuration removes it from dm Server's list of deployed artifacts and it will not show up when you perform a configuration list.